mb0/xelf-go/knd/README.md

 All individual bits signify concrete types.
 Abstract and base types use a mask of all the allowed concrete type bits.

-For compatibility reasons we use only 32 bits, because all bitwise operations trunc a numer to 32 bit in javascript.
+For compatibility reasons we use only 32 bits, because all bitwise operations in javascript truncate numbers to 32 bits.

 The `none` kind describes the type of the `null` literal.
 It is often used in type alternatives and has a special suffix notation using `?`.
 The corresponding `some` kind with the `!` suffix